YashChaudhari999/EspeakUp/README.md

-# EspeakUP - Language Learning Chatbot Website
+# EspeakUp - Language Learning Chatbot Website

 EspeakUP is a language learning chatbot website that helps users improve their language skills through interactive conversations and exercises.
 The website is live at [https://espeakup.rf.gd](https://espeakup.rf.gd) and is built using PHP, CSS, HTML, JavaScript, and MySQL.